 What does it take?
 Many times it comes down to being in the present and re-training your busy mind to adopt a new way of thinking.
 This is no small feat!

-The strategies listed, done daily, will make a dramatic difference in your life.
+The strategies listed, if done daily, can get you on the road to recovery.
 The more strategies used daily, the quicker you will feel relief.
 You will notice there are no pharmaceutical drugs involved in the healing of your mind.
 Pharma drugs block central lines of energy that are necessary to improve your health.
 Many of the drugs prescribed for depression have side effects that can make you more depressed or even suicidal.
 Stay away from them as much as possible.

-If you follow the daily protocol you will find everyday gets easier and easier.
+If you follow the daily protocol, the hope is that everyday gets easier and easier.
 Stay out of the negative thinking which is habitual.
 Re-train your brain.

 A note about suicidal thoughts: